 Change management ITSM defined

-When it comes to IT service management, ITSM change management is a discipline aimed at standardizing processes and methods for efficiently dealing with changes to control IT infrastructure.
+Wondering what ITSM change management is?
+When it comes to IT service management, change management ITSM is a discipline aimed at standardizing processes and methods for efficiently dealing with changes to control IT infrastructure.
 This helps to reduce the occurrences and impact of service-related incidents.

 Issues or other internal and external requirements like legislative changes or service improvement initiatives can trigger the need for infrastructure changes.
 When these triggers occur, change management can ensure standardized methods, processes, and procedures help to facilitate efficient and timely handling of all changes and maintain the right balance between the need for change and the potential detrimental impact of changes.